alsey/nodejs-mysql/README.md

 ### 1. Database Connection Configuration

-First, use a config object to describe the database connection(s).
+Use a config object to describe the database connection(s).

 ```javascript
 // single database connection